doctorfree/nvim-lazyman/README.md

 NVIM_APPNAME="nvim-Fennel" nvim ~/.config/nvim-Fennel/fnl/conf/init.fnl
 ```

-A third example of a Packer based Neovim configuration is the excellent
+Another example of a Packer based Neovim configuration is the excellent
 `MagicVim` config, a fully supported Lazyman Neovim config.
 To install and
 initialize `MagicVim`: